In this article, we lay out the fundamental steps for recovering from any minor injury.

 To give us some context, let’s zoom out and look at goals that can be applied to virtually any minor injury.

-Assuming you have a minor injury or onset of tendinitis, you can establish some rough timelines for when to graduate through each phase of recovery.
+Assuming you have a minor injury, you can establish some rough timelines for when to graduate through each phase of recovery.

 Phase 1: Immediate